pierrepeterlongo/back_to_sequences/README.md

  2. Then reads are queried against the index, again using kmindex.
  3. Finally, the reads are extracted from the fasta file, given the kmindex output (that contains only headers) It is possible to set up a threshold on the ration of shared kmers between the read and the query.

+ There are two commands to use:
+ 1. `back_to_sequences index_kmers`: indexes the kmers
+ 2. `back_to_sequences query_sequences`: find the sequences that contain the indexed kmers A full example with options is given below.

 ## Install:
 ```bash